Avro Shackleton: Origins

 The Battle of the Atlantic was a crucial element of the Second World War, in which Britain sought to protect its shipping from the German U-boat threat.
-The development of increasingly capable diesel-electric submarines had been rapid; in particular, the snorkel virtually eliminated the need for submarines to surface while on patrol.
+The development of increasingly capable diesel-electric submarines had been rapid, and in particular the snorkel virtually eliminated the need for submarines to surface while on patrol.
 Aircraft that had once been highly effective submarine-killers had very quickly become incapable in the face of these advances.
 In addition, lend-leased aircraft such as the Consolidated B-24 Liberator had been returned following the end of hostilities.
-Several Avro Lancasters had undergone rapid conversion – designated as Maritime Reconnaissance Mk 3 (MR3) – as a stopgap measure for maritime search and rescue and general reconnaissance duties; however, RAF Coastal Command had diminished to only a third of its size immediately after the Second World War.
+Several Avro Lancasters had undergone rapid conversion (designated Maritime Reconnaissance Mk 3 (MR3)) as a stopgap measure for maritime search and rescue and general reconnaissance duties; however, RAF Coastal Command had diminished to only a third of its size immediately after the Second World War.

-In the emerging climate of the Cold War and the potential requirement to guard the North Atlantic from an anticipated rapid expansion of the Soviet Navy's submarine force, a new aerial platform to perform the anti-submarine mission was required.
-Work had begun on the requirement for a new maritime patrol aircraft in 1944, at which point there had been an emphasis for long-range platforms for Far East operations; however, with the early end of the war in the Pacific, the requirement was refined considerably.
-In late 1945, the Air Staff had expressed interest in a conversion of the Avro Lincoln as general reconnaissance and air/sea rescue aircraft; they formalised their requirements for such an aircraft under Air Ministry specification R.5/46.
+In the emerging climate of the Cold War, and the requirement to guard the North Atlantic from an anticipated rapid expansion of the Soviet Navy's submarine force, a new aerial platform to perform the anti-submarine mission was required.
+Work had begun on the requirement for a new maritime patrol aircraft in 1944, at which point there had been an emphasis on long-range platforms for Far East operations.
+However, with the early end of the war in the Pacific, the requirement was refined considerably.
+In late 1945, the Air Staff had expressed interest in a conversion of the Avro Lincoln as a general reconnaissance and air/sea rescue aircraft, formalising their requirements for such an aircraft under Air Ministry specification R.5/46.
 Avro's Chief Designer Roy Chadwick initially led the effort to build an aircraft to this requirement, designated as the Avro Type 696.